Sogand4/CartSense/ProjectSpec.md

 Baseline and logistic regression are applied per-retailer, but trained to generalize across multiple stores.
 Guardrails ensure no leakage between tenants.

 Hypothesis: Logistic regression will outperform the baseline by combining multiple weak predictors (cart value, item count, inactivity, device type) rather than relying on a single rule.
-Offline test: Run logistic regression on historical cart data and compare AUC-PR vs baseline score.
-Expect logistic regression to outperform baseline by leveraging multiple features instead of one threshold.

 ### 5) Metrics, SLA, and Cost
 Metric(s): AUC-PR/MAE/etc. State why they fit harms/benefits.